isaacdchu/polybot/README.md

 # Polybot
-An AI bot that plays polytopia (on mac)
+An AI bot that plays polytopia (steam version on mac)

 ## Settings
 Suggestions: OFF